 July 21, 2011: Amended Complaint filed in Maricopa County Superior Court.

-August 23, 2012: Oral arguments heard in front of Judge Mark H. Brain, Maricopa Superior Court.
+August 23, 2012: Oral argument heard in front of Judge Mark H. Brain, Maricopa Superior Court.

 October 15, 2012: Judge rules in favor of City